SaurabhBadola8/Intractive_Ai_Chat_Projects-Webscrape/README.md

    - Calls `send_data` method to input the question and submit it.
    - Calls `get_answer` method to retrieve and print the answer.

-### Usage:
-- Make sure you have Selenium installed (`pip install selenium`) and Chrome WebDriver installed and accessible in your system's PATH.
-- Adjust XPath expressions if the structure of the website changes.
-- Handle exceptions and errors for robustness in a real-world scenario.

-### Purpose:
-This script automates the process of querying a specific website ("https://www.blackbox.ai/") with a user-provided question and retrieving the corresponding answer.
-It demonstrates basic web scraping and automation techniques using Python and Selenium.